jedelacruz/Barcode-Attendance-System-using-PHP/README.md

 # Barcode Attendance System using PHP

 ### About
-This project was created as a thesis for 12th grade.
-It's a **Barcode Attendance System** built with **PHP** and includes extensions for generating barcodes, saving them, and creating ready-to-print PDFs.
+This project was created as a thesis for 12th grade for a church attendance tracking system.
+It's a Barcode Attendance System built with PHP, incorporating extensions for generating barcodes, saving them, and creating ready-to-print PDFs.
 The system was developed in just one month and deployed on free hosting.

 Special thanks to **Enzo** for contributing to this project!